 Our Health Service continues to focus on workforce sustainability by encouraging and supporting nursing students throughout the acute ward, Mount View and Community Nursing rotations.
 The active Nurse Graduate program, through the Collaborative Aged Care Graduate Nurse program, continues to offer graduates opportunities to hone their skills in both the acute and residential aged care settings.
-In addition, Terang & Mortlake Health Service continues to provide pathways and support for young people through the employment of our two apprentice chefs.
-We congratulate Michael Pearson who successfully completed his apprenticeship during the year and has been retained on staff as a member of our catering services team.
+In addition, Terang & Mortlake Health Service continues to provide pathways and support for young people through the employment of our apprentice chef, personal care worker, aged care lifestyle coordination and administration trainees.